 Saturday, July 27, 2013

-Benny is a small town lawyer who can't get any clients because he's honest and has a soft heart.
-He's lack of money doesn't sit well with his fiancee's (Priscilla Lane) father.
-He suggests that Benny moves to New York City to try and strike it big.
+Jack Benny is a small town lawyer who can't get any clients because he's honest and has a soft heart.
+His lack of money doesn't sit well with his fiancee's (Priscilla Lane) father.
+He suggests that Benny move to New York City to try and strike it big.
 He does and he's an even bigger failure there than he was back home.
-Unfortunately he's been lying to Priscilla and telling her that's he's struck it rich!
-He knows that the biggest hindrance to him being a successful lawyer is him being nice so in an effort to be mean he steals a lollipop from a little kid and as chance would have it a newspaper guy takes his picture.
-Now he's the biggest lawyer in New York, but how long can he keep this mean act up?
+Unfortunately, he's been lying to Priscilla and telling her that's he's struck it rich!
+He knows that the biggest hindrance to him being a successful lawyer is him being nice, so in an effort to be mean he steals a lollipop from a little kid and as chance would have it a newspaper guy photographs him during the act. suddenly he's the biggest lawyer in New York, but how long can he keep this mean act up?

 The premise has potential, but it's not very funny.
 Most of the jokes are stale and the whole thing (not surprisingly) feels rushed and slapped together.
 If you're new to Jack Benny you'd be better off watch the previous year's GEORGE WASHINGTON SLEPT HERE which is much funnier.
 I'd love to see an extended version of this film, but I doubt it even exists.

 Set in America (which is kinda disappointing cause with a name like I ESCAPED FROM THE GESTAPO I was kinda expecting it to be held in Nazi Germany or an occupied country), a renowned forger (Dean Jagger) is crashed out of prison by the Nazis and forced against his will to make counterfeit notes for them.
 Their hideout is a beach side amusement park.
 Here they use different ways to spy on visiting GI's...stealing letters home, listening to personalize phonograph recordings home, etc.